AdobeDocs/commerce-frontend-core/src/pages/guide/css/theme-ui-lib.md

 ## Predefined variables

-If your theme [inherits][] from any Magento out-of-the-box theme, for example Blank, you can easily customize any element of a store page without changing any [CSS](https://glossary.magento.com/css) code or templates.
+If your theme [inherits][] from any out-of-the-box theme, for example Blank, you can easily customize any element of a store page without changing any [CSS](https://glossary.magento.com/css) code or templates.
 Customization can be performed by simply changing in your theme the values of the predefined variables used in the UI library or parent theme mixins.

 The complete list of these variables and their default values are stored in [`lib/web/css/source/lib/variables`][].